theopenconversationkit/tock/docs/_en/dev/feature-technical-designs/1696-gcp-secrets.md

 | `tock_gen_ai_orchestrator_secret_storage_prefix_name`| `DEV` | any string ? | See section "Environment isolation `SECRET_STORAGE_PREFIX` and feature based environements" of this document.  <br><br> ⚠️ Current default value need to be changed. |
 | `tock_mongodb_credentials_secret_name`| `PROD-TOCK-MONGODB` | GCP Secret name Path | Secret ID use for Mongo DB secret.
 Only if not passed in mongo URI using the `tock_mongo_url`.
 You should also include the GCP mongodb secret module to use it. |
 | `tock_gcp_secret_project_number`| `478160847739` | GCP project number | The GCP project number where secrets are stored. |

-TODO is this spec OK for cross GCP project secret consumption ??

 ### NLP API